Microsoft Word is a powerful word processing application that allows us to create various documents with a range of formatting options.

 1. Magic for Drawing a Straight Horizontal Line

-Then select the “Paragraph” option to launch its formatting dialogue box
+- Next, select the “Paragraph” option to open its formatting dialog box.

-Click “Tabs” which locates in the lower left corner of the dialogue box
+- Click on “Tabs,” located in the lower left corner of the dialog box.

-Enter the measurement value of a line’s width where you want to stop it.
-By default, the ruler width is 18 cm.
-For example, if you want to control the line at the end (before the margin), its value is 15 cm.
-So enter 15 under the “Tab stop position“.
+- Please enter the measurement value at which you would like to stop the line.
+By default, the ruler width is set to 18 cm.
+For instance, if you want to control the line’s position (at the end) just before the margin, enter 15 cm as the “Tab Stop Position.”

-Now select one of the line styles options under the “Leader“
+- Next, choose one of the line style options available under “Leader.”

-Whether you type text or not, draw a straight horizontal line by pressing the Tab key.
+- Regardless of whether you type text or not, you can draw a straight horizontal line by pressing the Tab key.

-Then continue typing the required fields and drawing the straight lines as explained above
+- Next, continue typing the required fields and drawing straight lines as explained above.

-Then go to the Insert tab and insert a table with the number of rows and columns you want.
+- Then, navigate to the Insert tab and insert a table with the desired number of rows and columns.

-For example, follow the screenshot to complete the bio data form.
+- For example, refer to the screenshot to complete the biodata form.

 2. Draw different formatted lines using the Keyboard Shortcuts

-Press the minums – key more than 3 times to draw a straight thin line
+- Press the minus “–” key more than three times to draw a straight, thin line.

-Press the = (equal) key more than 3 times to draw double thin lines
+- Press the equal “=” key more than three times to draw double-thick lines.

-Press and hold down the “Shift” key, then press the underscore “_” key more than 3 times and hit the “Enter” key to draw a straight thin line
+- Press and hold down the “Shift” key, then press the underscore “_” key more than three times, and hit the “Enter” key to draw a straight, thin line.

-Press the (tiled) ~ key more than 3 times to draw a straight curved line
+- Press the tilde “~” key more than three times to draw a straight, curved line.

-Press and hold down the “Shift” key, and then press the “#” key more than three times to draw a line with a thick line between the two thin lines.
+- Press and hold down the “Shift” key, then press the “#” key more than three times to draw a line with a thick line between the two thin lines.

 Turn Off the Automatic Line Drawing Feature

-Follow the steps below to prevent horizontal lines from being inserted when you type 3 or more shortcut characters related to these features in Microsoft Word, or Outlook.
+Follow the steps below to prevent horizontal lines from being inserted when you type three or more shortcut characters related to these features in Microsoft Word or Outlook:

-Click File, and then Options to launch a Word Options dialogue box.
+- Click on “File” and then select “Options” to open the Word Options dialogue box.